 While staying at a VIP apartment in Paris in 2016, Kim Kardashian was robbed and briefly held hostage at gunpoint.
-The perpetrator took an estimated $10 million in jewels, including her diamond engagement ring, valued at $4 million.
-While her insurance company paid out over $6 million to compensate her for the loss, there is some controversy over whether or not she adhered to the terms of the policy – namely if enough security was in place.
+The perpetrator took an estimated $10 million in jewels, including her diamond engagement ring, valued at $4.49 million.
+While her insurance company paid out over $6.1 million to compensate her for the loss, they sued to get the money from her security team, saying they were negligent in their duties.2

 The questions you need to ask about your jewelry insurance: